 When it comes to getting a good workout, people look for two things: the most bang for their buck and the most entertainment.
 While the former can be estimated by calorie burn and intensity, the latter is highly subjective.
 Some people enjoy putting on their headphones and getting into their own groove on the treadmill, while others want to be in a group and groove to the pumping Latin beats of a Zumba class.
 Both are viable ways to get a good cardiovascular workout, but beyond that they are about as similar as apples and oranges.

 Video of the Day

 Most gyms have at least one treadmill for members’ use.
+During your gym's busy hours in the mornings and evenings, you may have to wait to get on a treadmill, which can be a hassle.
 Treadmills are also available for purchase for home gyms.
 Some models are affordable, while others are extravagant, depending on the brand and features of the machine.
-Zumba classes may be done at home, using a DVD or video game system, or with a fitness class led by an instructor.
-Zumba classes are now offered in most major cities all over the world.

 Zumba classes are usually done in a gym or studio setting.
 Depending on where you live, you may or may not have access to Zumba classes, or at least not very many.
 In major cities, the offerings are more numerous, but you still have to find a class that fits your schedule, sign up for the class and get to the class on time.
 You can also do Zumba at home using a DVD or video game system, which can make it more convenient.

 Calorie burn is highly variable and depends on many factors, including your fitness level, weight and even genetics.
 Estimates for calories burned walking range from 240 to 444 per hour, depending on your weight, according to Harvard Health Publications.
 Running burns more calories, from 480 at a slower pace to over 800 at a quick clip.
 Doing sprint intervals can burn even more.